 gas — a property of matter in which the atoms are far apart and move at a rapid speed

-glacier — a huge mass of ice that moves slowly over land
+glacier (glay-sher) — a huge mass of ice that moves slowly over land

-groundwater — water below the ground, usually found in aquifers
+groundwater — water found below the earth’s surface

 groundwater flow — the movement of groundwater beneath the earth’s surface